Plag0/Soundproof-Walls/readme.md

 # Soundproof Walls for Barotrauma

-**Soundproof Walls** is a mod for *Barotrauma* that overhauls many aspects of the sound system.
-This project is built with .NET and is designed for cross-platform use via Visual Studio or command-line using the .NET SDK.
+**Soundproof Walls** is a mod for *Barotrauma* that overhauls many aspects of the vanilla sound system to create a more immersive and dynamic experience.

+The easiest way to use this mod is by subscribing on the [Steam workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=3153737715).

+Alternatively, if you want to try unreleased features early or prefer compiling the mod yourself, follow the build instructions below.

 ---

 ## 🛠️ Build Instructions

+This project is built with .NET and is designed for cross-platform use via Visual Studio or command-line using the .NET SDK.

 Follow these steps to build the project on any platform: